ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

     checking the associated graph's ring buffers are not having flow problems.

--   A function point to the firmware of the platform (see above).
+-   A function pointer to the firmware of the platform (see above).

 -   The list of SWC entry points

-c)  **STREAM_RUN** : the graph of components is scheduled (the
+b)  **STREAM_RUN** : the graph of components is scheduled (the
     linked-list of the "binary graph structure" is parsed, see "3) Linked list of SWC")

-d)  STREAM_END : the application releases memory
+c)  STREAM_END : command forwarded to each SWC to release memory
+    allocated with stdlib.

-The second control API has three parameters : the index of the device driver calling this function, the base address of the buffer, the size of the buffer.
+The second control API (arm_stream_io) has three parameters : the index of the device driver calling this function, the base address of the buffer, the size of the buffer.
 The "index" is given in the platform IO manifest (see "1.2.4 The ID of the hardware port").
 Data format and interleaving is described at "A.3.1 Data format fields common to all streams".

-### Calling sequence

-The main CMSIS-Stream instance is called by the application to compute the amount of memory needed to execute the graph : memory of the arcs, the SWC instances of the graph, the buffers used for IOs (command "STREAM_MEMREQ" above).

-In a second step, the application provides memory pointers to the memory banks requested, and calls the CMSIS-Stream instance to activate of the IOs at the boundary of the graph, for the memory initialization of each CMSIS-Stream instances and all SWC (command "STREAM_RESET" above)

-Finally, the application lets the graph being scheduled by CMSIS-Stream (command "STREAM_RUN" above).

 The description of the scheduling of the graph consists in :

--   the content of the **manifests** of the platform and the manifests of the SWC (below paragraph "1) Platform and SWC manifests").
+-   the content of the **manifests** of the platform and the manifests of the SWC

+    -   paragraph below "1) Platform and SWC manifests"

--   the way the **IOs** are sharing data with the ring buffers at the boundary of the graph (below paragraph "2) The graph boundaries").
+-   the way the **IOs** are sharing data with the ring buffers at the boundary of the graph

+    -   paragraph below "2) The graph boundaries"

--   the description of the **linked-list** and the connexions between arcs and nodes (below paragraph "3) Linked list of SWC").
+-   the description of the **linked-list** and the connexions between arcs and nodes

+    -   paragraph below "3) Linked list of SWC"

 ## 1) Platform and SWC manifests